Business Tips to Survive a Natural Disaster, Part 2: Managing Customers

 Disaster Can Strike Anywhere, Any Time

-eMazzanti was severely impacted by Hurricane Sandy I 2012, but it wasn’t the first time the Hoboken, N.J.-based solution provider had to manage clients through a disaster.
+eMazzanti was severely impacted by Hurricane Sandy in 2012, but it wasn’t the first time the Hoboken, N.J.-based solution provider had to manage clients through a disaster.
 CEO Jennifer Mazzanti and president and chairman Carl Mazzanti were both in the World Trade Center to visit clients on Sept.
 11, 2001, when the Twin Towers were attacked by terrorists.
 They crawled out of a broken window to escape before the towers fell.
 The attack disrupted communications in lower Manhattan for weeks.

 “Before 9/11, offsite/hosted backup was such an abstract concept to talk about, but afterwards people wanted to have that conversation and develop plans to get back online quickly,” Jennifer Mazzanti said.

 “It’s a conversation for the future too.
 To date, these have been ‘livable’ events, but what happens if an area no longer becomes habitable.
-Look at The Bahamas now.
 There are areas that might not come back.
 What happens when you can no longer remain in the same space and you have to be 100% mobile.
 That’s what we’re looking at now.
 What are your options when staying put is no longer an option?
 Those are conversations to have with customers.
 You will get judged by clients on how you perform in an emergency.
 We felt after both Sandy and the 9/11 attacks, clients were more loyal because of our response.”

 Newsletter Sign Up